 $ aws ec2 describe-instances --filters Name="tag:elasticbeanstalk:environment-id",Values="Your_Environment_ID"

 Use the DescribeInstances API call with filters for your Elastic Beanstalk tags.
-See the following example:
+For example:

 $ aws ec2 describe-instances --filters Name="tag:elasticbeanstalk:environment-name",Values="Your_Environment_Name"